pizurny/ComfyUI-AV-Handles/README.md

 Set `manual_fps` to override auto-detection for specific framerates (23.976, 29.97, etc.)

 **3. Audio-Only (Requires Manual FPS):**
-Process audio without video by only connecting audio input and setting `manual_fps`
+Process audio without video by only connecting audio input and setting `manual_fps`.
+The info output will show calculated virtual frame counts based on audio duration and FPS.

 **Example:**
 - 60 frames at 30 FPS = 2.0s duration